 Some of the possible factors that you should consider when making a choice include how durable and hard you need it to be, its rigidity, resistance to various chemicals, as well as mechanical functions.
 In some instances, aesthetic considerations might also play a role, although the other factors should come first.

-The great thing about CNC machines is that they can handle a wide variety of different metals, including steel, copper, brass, and aluminum, just to name a few.
+The great thing is that CNC machining supports a wide variety of different materials, including steel, copper, brass, and aluminum, just to name a few.
 This means that you can customize your design according to its unique requirements and take advantage of the unique qualities of different types of metals.

 In some instances, plastics might make more sense, which CNC machines can also handle with ease.
 Nylon is probably the most popular option, but you can also use ABS, polycarbonate, Delrin, and even PTFE if you need an option that has a low moisture absorption rate.